ksourign/Cinema_Website/README.md

-The Cinema website was developed as a group project in an *Internet Application Development* course.
+This Cinema website was developed as a group project in an *Internet Application Development* course.
 ***Note:*** My contributions to the project are the **See a Movie** pages

 **The website features the following pages:** <br>